-The antibody positivity estimates for the most recent week in this publication include data from 17 to 23 October 2022.
+The antibody positivity estimates for the most recent week in this publication include data from 28 November to 4 December 2022.

-Our Coronavirus (COVID-19) Infection Survey: methods and further information methodology provides further information around the survey design, how we process data, and how data are analysed.
-Our Coronavirus (COVID-19) Infection Survey QMI explains the strengths and limitations of the data, the methods used, and data uses and users.
+Our Coronavirus (COVID-19) Infection Survey: methodology article provides further information around the survey design, how we process data, and how data are analysed.
+Our Coronavirus (COVID-19) Infection Survey QMI explains the strengths and limitations of the data, methods used, and data uses and users.

-More information is available in the measuring the data section of the Coronavirus (COVID-19) Infection Survey statistical bulletin.
+More information on measuring the data is available in our Coronavirus (COVID-19) Infection Survey statistical bulletin.